 I was a product manager at Google where I helped ship the right product for the right people.
 I mainly worked in PeopleOps, where we built Google Job Search and the Google Careers site, amongst other things.
 I also collaborated with teams across the company on product excellence and growth.

 Karma is a simple and honest mobile provider.
-Joining TechStars in 2012, we built a mobile provider in less than a year, with investors such as 500 Startups and DFJ.
-Next to defining our product and overall strategy as a co-founder, I've been responsible for our hiring, community management and marketing.
+Joining TechStars in 2012 in New York, we built a mobile provider in less than a year, with investors such as 500 Startups and DFJ.
+Next to defining our product and overall strategy as a co-founder, I was responsible for our hiring, community and marketing.

 In 2007 I co-founded Wakoopa, which started as a social network for software.
-We later switched our focus, and created a research product that was used by Google, Wired Magazine, and many others.
-I was our lead designer and product manager.
-In 2011 we brought a great CEO on board, and I remain an advisor.
+We later switched our focus, and created a great research product that was used by Google, Wired Magazine, and many others.
+I was our lead designer and head of product.
+The company was later acquired by market research institute GfK.

 Together with a friend I discovered Foursquare during SXSW and fell in love with the app.
 We approached its founders shortly after to help bring it to Europe.
 After some planning, Foursquare launched in its first city outside of the US: Amsterdam.

 The Roomware Project made interactive installations with an open-source framework I co-authored.
 One example was a visualization we made for the FITC event which showed BlueTooth devices present in the restrooms.
 We won a Spin Award for our backchannel at the anniversary event of social network Hyves.

 I was invited to write a weekly 500-word column about young entrepreneurship and technology for Het Financieele Dagblad, the Dutch equivalent of the Financial Times.
 I also wrote occasionally for other media, such as Volkskrant and Emerce.